Many homes in Australia fall victim to fleas, especially households with pets.

 However, even without pets, it is still possible to experience flea problems, such as if the previous residents of your home had dogs or cats.

-Fleas can puncture skin with their mouths in order to suck the blood of their hosts.
+Fleas can puncture human or pet skin with their mouths in order to suck the blood of their hosts.
 More than 2,000 flea species around the world have been discovered.